-At 31 December 2012, the group's available-for-sale financial assets with a carrying amount of \in 378,256 (2011: \in 336,296) are categorised as level 1 instruments since these investments are listed in an active market.
-With respect to investments with a carrying amount of \in 463,800 (2011: \in 663,800), reflecting historical cost less impairment, fair value determined by reference to level 2 categorisation is deemed to approximate carrying amounts.
+At 31 December 2013, the group's available-for-sale financial assets with a carrying amount of €372,230 (2012: €378,256) are categorised as level 1 instruments since these investments are listed in an active market.
+These assets have been categorised as Level 1 since initial recognistion.
+With respect to investments with a carrying amount of €263,800 (2012: €463,800), reflecting historical cost less impairment, fair value determined by reference to level 2 categorisation is deemed to approximate carrying amounts.